 That brings us to this aptly titled paper, Boys Will Be Boys by Brad M. Barber and Terrance Odean of UC Berkeley’s Haas School of Business.
 It concludes that men in general, trade their portfolios 45 percent more than women and earn annualized risk-adjusted returns that are 1.4 percent less than those earned by women.
 These differences are more pronounced between single men and single women; single men trade 67 percent more than single women and earn annualized risk-adjusted returns that are 2.3 percent less than those earned by single women.

-The problem though is systemic.
+The problem though is that this is widespread.
 I see it all the time.
 Why are you holding so much cash?
-Oh, I thought the market was going lower, so I cashed out my 401(k).
+Oh, I thought the market was going down, so I cashed out my 401(k).

 Really?
 That was the reason you sold?
 When you sold, someone else bought.
 Who do you think that someone else is?

-But then when the market eventually recovers which it invariably always does, they remain stuck.
-That one blunder likely sets them back years if not decades.
+But then when the market eventually recovers, which it invariably does, they remain stuck.
+That one blunder sets them back years if not decades.

 And we all know who makes most of these market-timing calls?
 Almost exclusively the men in the households.

-But enough talking about the folks who appear to know what they are doing and let’s talk about the folks who should have known what they were doing.
+But enough talking about the folks who appear to know what they are doing and let us talk about the folks who should have known what they were doing.
 They had seemingly cracked the code to endless profits with never a loss in sight.

 And all Nobel-laureates at that and of course all men, who started Long Term Capital Management (LTCM), a hedge fund that tried to capitalize on bond mispricing and to really make a killing, they levered up 25 to 1.

-It worked like a charm for a while until it didn’t and poof went all the money – literally overnight.
+It worked like a charm until it didn’t, and poof went all the money – literally overnight.

 This is just one example of many of the supposedly best in the business and almost exclusively all overconfident men at the helm running people’s life savings into the ground.